neovim/neovim/README.md

   manually (however you might do so) and you can tell vimspector the port on which it is listening.
 See [this issue](https://github.com/puremourning/vimspector/issues/3) for more background.

+## Unsupported

+Known not to work:
 * C-sharp.
 The license appears to require that it is only used with Visual Studio Code.

-# Supported Platforms

-Currently on the author's environment which is macOS.

-The plugin _might_ work on other UNIX-like environments but it hasn't been tested.
-It will almost certainly not work on Windows.

-Requires:

-- Vim 8.1 compiled with python 3 support.

-Note the plugin uses a lot of very new Vim features (like prompt buffers), so I would strongly recommend a very new build of Vim.

 # FAQ

 1. Q: Does it work?
 A: Yeah, sort of.
 It's _incredibly_ buggy and unpolished.
-2. Q: Does it work with <insert language here>?
+2. Q: Does it work with _this_ language?
 A: Probably, but it won't necessarily be easy to work out what to put in the `.vimspector.json`.
 As you can see above, some of the servers aren't really editor agnostic, and require very-specific unique handling.